Skip to main content

 Nov 28, 2023

-Technology can be Transformative
+Technology can be transformative

 Over the past at least 15 years and even more so within the past 3 years, educators have heard many statements made about technology and education.
 In spirit, and most likely intentions, it may be true.